Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 ..
 This was the latest stable version of the legacy WOOPER branch, which ranges from the 0.x series to the 1.x series.
 Although now the 2.x series is the recommended one, it does not fully deprecate this branch as some (rather uncommon) use cases might find the mode of operation of the 1.x series, which is based on hashtables rather than on parse transforms, more suitable.

 ..
-Indeed, contrary to more recent versions, this 1.x series allows for example attributes to be dynamically added and removed (which is, however, usually considered as a bad practise).
+Indeed, contrary to more recent versions, this 1.x series allows for example attributes to be dynamically added and removed (which is, however, usually considered as a bad practice).

 ..
 The memory footprint of instances of the 1.x series is generally significantly higher, as for the execution durations.